Mobelux/DocDown-JS/README.md

-# JavaScript DocDown
+# Remarkable DocDown

-JavaScript DocDown is a suite of extensions for [Remarkable](https://github.com/jonschlinkert/remarkable).
+Remarkable DocDown is a suite of extensions for [Remarkable](https://github.com/jonschlinkert/remarkable).

 ## Notes